openbmc/phosphor-state-manager/README.md

 The [RestorePolicy][6] defines the behavior the user wants when the BMC is reset.
 If the chassis or host is on/running then this service will not run.
-If they are off then the `RestorePolicy` will be read and executed by phosphor-state-manager code.
+If they are off then the `RestorePolicy` will be read and executed by PSM code.

 ## BMC Reset with Host and/or Chassis On